 The solution for this came from a representative at Lagun.
 Remove the Lagun leg from its mounting bracket and attach it to an existing pedestal table leg with either U-bolts, round band clamps, or adjustable hose clamps.
 These types of clamps can be purchased in various diameter sizes and can be tightened and removed easily.

 This tip comes from Derrick of the Back to Reality YouTube channel.
 He and his wife live in a camper van full-time and needed a more adjustable table.
 Derrick built a simple but brilliant little table that rotates 360 degrees in their tiny space.

-His design, description, and supply list is available in his video and only includes a few inexpensive items such as galvanized pipe and plumbing flanges.
+His design, description, and supply list are available in his video and only include a few inexpensive items such as galvanized pipe and plumbing flanges.
 Again, this type of modification will depend on the size of your pedestal leg.